hamnsk/mail/README.md

-# mail
+# Docker image from CentOS 7.2 for mail exchange

-Dockerfile for Postfix Dovecot Opendkim Sieve
+Postfix email server

+Dovecot MTA

+Opendkim

+Sieve for email filtres

+Work with no sql